softworkz/emby-wiki/Getting-your-plug-in-in-the-catalog.md

 ![New Package](http://www.mb3admin.com/images/editpackage.jpg)

 - **Name** - The name that will appear for this plug-in in the catalog
+- **GUID** - The Assembly unique id.
+Paste this from your assemblyinfo.cs file.
+It is used to identify this item for updates
 - **Short Description** - A one line description of the plug-in
 - **Overview** - A full description of the plug-in and its features.
 This can be html.
 - **Website** - A link to a developer website for more information.